gersto/python/python_interview.md

+# Python Interview Questions

-1. What Are the Differences Between List, Tuple, Set, and Dictionary?
+1. **What Are the Differences Between List, Tuple, Set, and Dictionary?**<br>
    Python provides different data structures to store collections of data, and choosing the right one matters in real projects.

-List
+   - List<br>
      A list is an ordered and mutable collection.
 It allows duplicate values and can be changed after creation.
      Lists are commonly used when the order of elements matters and when data needs to be updated frequently.

-Tuple
+   - Tuple<br>
      A tuple is similar to a list but immutable, meaning its values cannot be changed once created.
      Tuples are faster than lists and are often used for fixed data.

-Set
+   - Set<br>
      A set is an unordered collection that does not allow duplicate values.
      It is useful when you want unique elements or need fast membership checking.

-Dictionary
+   - Dictionary<br>
      A dictionary stores data in key–value pairs.
 Keys are unique and used to retrieve values efficiently.
      Dictionaries are widely used for mappings and counting frequencies.
      Use lists for flexibility, tuples for fixed data, sets for uniqueness, and dictionaries for fast lookups.

-2. When Would You Use a Tuple Instead of a List?
+3. **When Would You Use a Tuple Instead of a List?**<br>
 A tuple is preferred over a list when data should not be changed.

 Since tuples are immutable: